openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 Creating a Numerical Input Problem
 ***********************************

-You can create numerical problems in the Simple Editor or in the Advanced Editor.
+You can create numerical problems in the simple editor or in the advanced editor.

-* If the text of your problem does not include any italics, bold formatting, or special characters, you can create the problem in the Simple Editor.
+* If the text of your problem does not include any italics, bold formatting, or special characters, you can create the problem in the simple editor.
-* If the text of your problem contains special formatting or characters, or if your problem contains a Python script, you use the Advanced Editor.
+* If the text of your problem contains special formatting or characters, or if your problem contains a Python script, you use the advanced editor.

-For example, you must use the Advanced Editor to define the following problems.
+For example, you must use the advanced editor to define the following problems.

 .. image:: ../../../shared/images/NumericalInput_Complex.png
  :alt: A problem that requires a square root as the answer.